anttiluode/InnerAndOuterQualia/README.md

 # Inner and Outer Qualia — the Ephaptic Spiking Field

+(EDIT: Added the membrane to qualia synthesis document - attempt to see the actual neurobiology vs our model)

 *Part of the PerceptionLab / Geometric Neuron series.*
 Repo: [anttiluode/InnerAndOuterQualia](https://github.com/anttiluode/InnerAndOuterQualia)